hackclub/hackclub/workshops/dashboard/README.md

 Feel free to change up the styles to your liking!

-## Part V: Publishing, Sharing, and Improving
+## Part V: Publishing, sharing, and improving

 To publish this project, run your familiar git commands to get it up on GitHub Pages!